 where is a function of the assumed centre of rotation.

-A suitable iterative algorithm should then be used to find a centre point that satisfies all three equations.
+It is important to use then a suitable iterative algorithm to find a centre point that satisfies all three equations.

 Due to symmetry, the centre of rotation for the fastener group shown in Figure 9-25 lies on a line, which is perpendicular to the externally applied load and passing through the centroid of the fastener group.
 Therefore, in that case, the search for the centre of rotation only needs variation of one parameter.
 If the fastener pattern is non-symmetric (with respect to the applied load), the location of the centre of rotation is unknown in both the X and Y directions.